Think-iT-Labs/think-it-dataspaces-demonstrator-sandbox/LAB_QUEST.md

   - `counterPartyId`: Provider's participant ID (found in catalog response)
   - `offerId`: The offer ID from the catalog (format: `assetId:policyId:definitionId`)
   - `assetId`: The asset ID you want to access
-- In the request body, update the `policy` section by copying the **exact policy** from the provider's catalog response
+- In the request body, update the `policy` section by copying the **exact policy** from the provider's catalog response that you received in the previous step.
+> Screenshot 1: Catalog Response
+> Screenshot 2: Negotiation with the copied policy

 - Ensure the policy's `@id`, `assigner`, and `target` fields match the catalog offer
 - Send the request and save the returned `negotiationId` from the response